microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 However, this can have subtle impacts on how extensions need to work.
 While many extensions will work without any modifications, you may need to make changes so that your extension works properly in all environments, although these changes are often fairly minor.

-This article summarizes what extension authors need to know about VS Code Remote Development and Visual Studio Online including the extension [architecture](#architecture-and-extension-types), how to [debug your extension](#debugging-extensions) in remote workspaces or Visual Studio Online, and recommendations on [what to do if your extension does not work properly](#common-problems).
+This article summarizes what extension authors need to know about VS Code Remote Development and VS Online including the extension [architecture](#architecture-and-extension-types), how to [debug your extension](#debugging-extensions) in remote workspaces or VS Online, and recommendations on [what to do if your extension does not work properly](#common-problems).

 ## Architecture and extension types

-In order to make Remote Development and Visual Studio Online as transparent as possible to users, VS Code distinguishes two classes of extensions:
+In order to make Remote Development and VS Online as transparent as possible to users, VS Code distinguishes two classes of extensions:

 - **UI Extensions**: These extensions typically make personalization contributions VS Code user interface and are always run on the user's local machine.
-In the case of Visual Studio Online's browser-based editor, they may even run in the browser itself.
+In the case of VS Online's browser-based editor, they may even run in the browser itself.
 UI Extensions cannot directly access files in the workspace, or run scripts/tools installed in that workspace or on the machine.
 Example UI Extensions include: themes, snippets, language grammars, and keymaps.

 - **Workspace Extensions**: These extensions are run on the same machine as where the workspace is located.
 When in a local workspace, Workspace Extensions are run on the local machine.
-When in a remote workspace or when using Visual Studio Online, Workspace Extensions are run on the remote machine / environment.
+When in a remote workspace or when using VS Online, Workspace Extensions are run on the remote machine / environment.
 Workspace Extensions can access files in the workspace to provide rich, multi-file language services, debugger support, or perform complex operations on multiple files in workspace (either themselves or by invoking scripts/tools).
 While Workspace extensions do not focus on UI personalization, they can contribute explorers, views, and other UI elements as well.

 When a user installs an extension, VS Code automatically installs it to the correct location based on its type: UI Extensions are run by VS Code's [local Extension Host](/api/advanced-topics/extension-host), while Workspace Extensions are run by a **Remote Extension Host** that sits in a small **VS Code Server**.
 This server is essentially an extension of the VS Code client and, since the server version needs to match the client version, is automatically installed (or updated) when you open a folder in Windows Subsystem for Linux (WSL), in a container, or on a remote SSH host.
 (VS Code also automatically manages starting and stopping the server, so users are often not aware of its presence.)